thriveweb/deking-new/content/pages/home.md

       professionalism was next to none!!
 Highly recommend these guys!!
 Thanks Deking Decks
     title: 'Just love our new deck:))'
+  - by: 'John Bain - Bellbowrie '
+    details: >-
+      We could not have asked for a better building experience, quoted and supervised by Roly Mosse.
+The quotes were competitive, the tradesmen skilled and adaptable, but above all Roly was personable, knowledgeable, and easily contacted.
+The job was finished on schedule and to a very high standard.
+Would I recommend this company to a close friend?
+With no hesitation.
+    title: We could not have asked for a better building experience
 meta:
   canonicalLink: 'https://www.dekingdecks.com.au/'
   description: >-